 - MKTG 4220 Asian Business Development and Marketing

 - Students may also use Travel Study courses from the Business School as their elective course choice.

 - Students who followed an earlier five course plan for this concentration that required ACCT 2200 Financial Accounting and Financial Statement Analysis (prerequisite MATH 1070 or MATH 1110 and Sophomore standing) may follow this revised four course plan and use the ACCT 2200 course as their elective if they choose.

 Plan ahead for your coursework in the Business School!
 You need to complete the following paperwork before you can register for Business School courses.

-Students must fill out a schedule adjustment form to take upper division courses in the Business School.
+Students must fill out a schedule adjustment form to take 4000 level courses in the Business School.
 Students should not contact Business School faculty about registration.
 Contact Courtney Burkett, Business School Undergraduate Advisor, to register for the business courses.
 Her contactinformation is:

 download pdf of the Schedule Adjustment Form